openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   need to maintain, we can add more content like the MFE translations.
-* A repository that only contains text/binary files, and uses branches to separate translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone the branch of a specific release, with translations organized by repository name.
+* A repository that only contains text/binary files, and uses branches to separate translations related to Open edX releases can make all interactions with translations very quick and simple due to the ability to clone and sparse-checkout the branch of a specific release and the directory (repository name) with translation files.

 Proposed Implementation
 ***********************